dtome-pe/cub3d/README.md

-# Cub3d

-A raytracing implementation in C.

-## Description

 This program parses a 2D map and renders a 3D world using raytracing algorithms, takes basic key handling for movement and rotation and handles basic texture management with the Minilibx graphic engine.

 ## Installation